JexPY/filemanager-fastapi/readme.md

 ## FFMPEG 4
 - If you like to use ffmpeg in your docker .env file change INSTALL_FFMPEG=false to INSTALL_FFMPEG=true
-- Don't fortget to change api .env IMAGE_OPTIMIZATION_USING to ffmpeg.
+- Don't forget to change api .env IMAGE_OPTIMIZATION_USING to ffmpeg.
 - LTS version at this time:
 ```sh
 ffmpeg version 4.1.6-1~deb10u1 Copyright (c) 2000-2020 the FFmpeg developers